leminhviett/Backend-Undergrad/DB-Fundamental/DBMS Cornell FCC.md

     -   Create data tables(columns, type of columns, …)
     -   Define constraint, relationship on/between each table
 -   Constraint:
-    -   Primary key: define subset of columns as unique identifier for a row (in a table)- - Foreign key: define subset of columns refer to a subset of columns (UNIQUE constraint) in another table.
+    -   Primary key: define subset of columns as unique identifier for a row (in a table) (one of candidate keys)
+    -   Foreign key: define subset of columns refer to a subset of columns (UNIQUE constraint) in another table.
 -   Data manipulation
     -   Insert/ delete/ update/ create rows in a table
 -   Data analysis